alessandropanzieri/GSS-Exprivia-project/README.md

 # Architectural Document

-This project is done by Expriva Spa interns:
+This project is done by Expriva SpA interns:

 - Alessandro Panzieri
 - Lorenzo Palombi